npdevapp/npdevapp/README.md

 ### Hi there 👋
+🌱 I’m currently learning tricks of github.
+Working on exciting new things.
+Would start checking in soon.
+Pls. do revisit soon.

 <!--
 **npdevapp/npdevapp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.